Submissions

 Research

 Research papers report empirical studies addressing significant research questions in academic integrity.
 Grounded in pertinent literature and theories, research questions are answered by data that are systematically collected and analyzed.
 All research papers must be within the focus and scope of the Canadian Journal on Academic Integrity.
 Original research articles should be no more than 5,000 words (including tables and figures, but excluding references).
-If authors are unalbe to adhere to word count limits, authors are encouarged to contact the journal editors prior to submission.
+If authors are unable to adhere to word count limits, authors are encouarged to contact the journal editors prior to submission.
 A statement is included in the body of the manuscript that data collection and research protocol has been approved by the local research ethics board.

 Review